Gagniuc/PC-World/README.md

 ### Magazine and supplementary content

 The interface also presented material associated with the magazine itself.
-The July 2005 example below lists applications supplied in the `Revista` section together with their package sizes.
-The reader could therefore browse magazine-related software from inside the same environment instead of manually searching the CD directory tree.
+The July 2005 example below lists applications supplied in the `Revista` section (`revista` is Romanian for **magazine**) together with their package sizes.
+The reader could therefore browse software associated with the corresponding magazine issue directly from the same environment, without manually searching through the CD directory tree.

 <div align="center">